 Scientists aren't yet sure why this happens, Thom adds.
 They need to continue to explore how exercise changes the brain and the potential underlying neurobiological mechanism at work.

 While exercise can be a good outlet for your anger, you need be careful, too.
-Your keyed-up emotional state may leave you at risk for injury.
+Your heightened emotional state can leave you at risk for injury.

 The Best Workouts to Try When You're Mad